Vellore Municipal Corporation

+The current mayor of Vellore is Sujatha Anandakumar of the DMK, which also holds a majority in the corporation.

 Demographics

 As per the 2011 census results, Vellore UA has a population of above 8 lakhs.
 City Population grew from 423,425 in 2001 to 502,000 in 2011.

-Vellore City consists of Sathuvachari, Vallalar, Dharapadavedu, Shenbakkam, Allapuram, Fort, Kaspa, Vasanthapuram, Thiyagarajapuram, Thottapalayam, Saidapet, Thorapadi, Hazrath makkan, Otteri, Velapadi, Salavanpet, Rangapuram, Bagayam, Kazhinjur, Gandhi Nagar, Katpadi, Palavansaathu, Virupakshipuram, Konavattam, Virudampet, Kangeyanallur, Idaynsaathu, Sripuram, Alamelumangapuram(A.M.Puram) and Chitheri.
+Vellore City consists of Sathuvachari, Vallalar, Dharapadavedu, Shenbakkam, Allapuram, Fort, Kaspa, Vasanthapuram, Thiyagarajapuram, Thottapalayam, Saidapet, Thorapadi, Hazrath makkan, Otteri, Velapadi, Salavanpet, Rangapuram, Bagayam, Kazhinjur, Gandhi Nagar, Katpadi, Palavansaathu, Virupakshipuram, Konavattam, Viruthampattu, Kangeyanallur, Idaynsaathu, Sripuram, Alamelumangapuram(A.M.Puram) and Chitheri.

-Total area spans across 20 km approximately.
-Total area is 87.915 km² according to the G.O.(Rt).No.
+Total Metropolitan area spans across 200 km2 approximately.
+Total City limit area is 153.14 km2 according to the G.O.(Rt).No.
 221 Dated 28.09.2010 issued by Tamil Nadu government.
 The population of Vellore Corporation based on that GO as of 2001 was 423,425.
-Vellore City Municipal Corporation is divided into four zones namely katpadi, Sathuvachari, Vellore Fort and Shenbakkam.
+Vellore City Municipal Corporation is divided into four zones namely Vellore Fort, Sathuvachari, Shenbakkam and Katpadi.

 According to 2011 census Vellore agglomeration population is 481,966.
 In 2011 Census Data they have missed out three places.
 The census bureau has listed the city population as UA population.
-Actual population of Vellore including the missed out places, will be 502,000 and the population of Vellore UA will be more than 7.5 Lakhs.
+Actual population of Vellore including the missed out places, will be 502,000 and the population of Vellore UA will be 1.1 million.